Maintaining a Healthy Relationship: Building Strong Bonds

 Little Behaviors Add Up

 Overtime, many neglect the little moments—the bad mood from work is projected onto the family.
 Hurts, aggravations and angry retorts easily become the norm.
 Reuniting in the evening isn’t warmly anticipated but poisoned with anxiety, pre-reuniting is tainted by the unknown state of a spouse’s mood.
 “Today, will they be happy or angry.”
-The unpredictable emotionally lability disrupts peaceful moments, changing relationship longing to fearful anticipation.
+The unpredictable emotional lability disrupts peaceful moments, changing relationship longing to fearful anticipation.
 We maintain a healthy relationship through making it more predictable.

 When negative experiences accumulate, they color the present.
 Even an earnest apology doesn’t replace the past.
 The emotional hurt remains tucked away, waiting to be recalled when future behaviors demonstrate lack of contriteness.
 We bury the hatchet with the handle sticking-up—just in case.